The 5 Basic Tastes Of Durian Fruit

 This is the most basic and fundamental taste of durians.

-All durians have a strong noticeable sweetness in them.
+Almost all durians have a strong noticeable sweetness in them.

 In fact, most durians will have sweetness as the dominating taste that engulfs a person’s mouth when he or she bites into the aril.